BrandonJull/codstats/README.md

 ## Usage

-1. Install the dependancies: `npm install`
+1. Install the dependencies: `npm install`
 2. Run with Node.js: `node index.js`

 See `index.js` for a usage example.